Code-Institute-Submissions/Gym-24-7/README.md

-# Gym 24/7
+# Gym 24/7 website

-Welcome to my project.
-In this project I will showcase my gym website.
-The idea is for the website to be beautiful and also UX-friendly.
+Welcome to a Gym website that is easy to navigate, easy to find relevant info and also beautiful.

 ## Content